dna-ey-fso/azure-production-rag/INTERNSHIP.md

 - **Azure Production RAG**: This project implements a Retrieval-Augmented Generation (RAG) system in production on Azure.
 It integrates advanced language models and document retrieval pipelines.

 - **FrugalGPT**: This project optimizes the cost of using language models by combining computational efficiency strategies and lightweight models.
 It relies on techniques such as prompt adaptation, LLM model approximation, and model cascades.
+`
+- **PromptWizard**: A system designed to enhance and optimize prompts based on user input context, ensuring more accurate and relevant responses.
+It plays a pre-processing role in the pipeline, improving prompt quality before inference.

-The main goal of the integration is to leverage FrugalGPT's optimizations to reduce inference costs in Azure Production's RAG pipeline while maintaining high response quality.
+The primary objective of this integration is to leverage FrugalGPT's cost optimizations and PromptWizard’s prompt refinement to enhance Azure Production RAG’s efficiency and response quality.

 ---